What Is Stroke-Related Visual Dysfunction?

 The challenge

 The concept of neurovascular coupling – the tight coordination of local neural activity with microvessel blood flow – is central to understanding both normal visual function and its disruption by stroke.
 RGCs have high ATP demands and are among the first neurons to fail during ischemia; inner retinal layers begin showing electrophysiological dysfunction within 5-10 minutes of complete vascular occlusion.
-Downstream, the optic nerve axons – unmyelinated in the retinal portion but myelinated after the lamina cribrosa – are vulnerable to ischemic demyelination, a mechanism shared with multiple sclerosis and relevant to the post-ischemic axon degeneration discussed in the axon degeneration cluster.
+Downstream, the optic nerve axons – unmyelinated in the retinal portion but myelinated after the lamina cribrosa – are vulnerable to ischemic demyelination, a mechanism shared with multiple sclerosis and relevant to the post-ischemic axon degeneration.
+Also see: Axon Degeneration

 Post-stroke neuroinflammation further uncouples the neurovascular unit: activated microglia and recruited peripheral immune cells release TNF-α, IL-1β, and reactive oxygen species that amplify ischemic cell death in the peri-infarct zone.
-For a detailed treatment of the neuroinflammation dimension, see the neurovascular injury cluster and the Vascular and Metabolic Disease overview.
+For a detailed treatment of the neuroinflammation dimension, see Neurovascular Injury and Vascular and Metabolic Disease.
 Disentangling retinal from cortical contributions to the visual deficit requires assays that can be independently assigned to each circuit level.

 How Striatech products help